alephnaughtpix/norwegianblue/README.md

-**NOTE: Since Twitter is about to shut down the free-to-use Twitter API on 9th Febrary 2023, this will like be the last version of the parser script.
+**NOTE: Since Twitter has shut doen down the free-to-use Twitter API as of 14th Febrary 2023, this will likely be the last version of the parser script.
 From then on, it will only work if you have previously run the script and have the data cached.
-From then, I will try to keep the Jekyll theme up to date.**
+I am now working on keeping the Jekyll theme up to date.**

 # Norwegian Blue